NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 ```
 Where `<vserver>` is the name of the SVM and `<volume>` is the name of the volume.

-The next perperational step is to copy the scrip to a Linux based host that is able to NFS
+The next step is to copy the script to a Linux based host that is able to NFS
 mount the volume to be warmed.
 If the volume is already mounted, then
 any user that has read access to all the files in the volume can run it.
 Otherwise, the script needs to be run as 'root' so it can mount the
 volume before reading the files.

-If the 'root' user can't read the all files in the volume, then you should use 'root' user just
+If the 'root' user can't read the all files in the volume, then you should use the 'root' user just
 to mount the volume and then run the script from a user ID that can read the contents
 of all the files in the volume.